pacifics/PassDao/README.md

-# The PASS Distributed Application (http://forum.passdao.org/)
+# The PASS Distributed Application (see http://forum.passdao.org/)

 The source includes the next smart contracts :